-Iberdrola is the power company best positioned to benefit from future power utilities developments in the sector, according to GlobalData analysts.
+Iberdrola is the power company best positioned to benefit from future power utilities developments in the industry, according to GlobalData analysts.

-The Spain-based company comes top of the list in a ranking of overall leadership in the themes that matter most among power utilities companies.
+The Spain-based firm comes top of the list in a ranking of overall leadership in the themes that matter most among power utilities companies.

 These themes, which can be defined as any issues that keep CEOs awake at night, describe technological, macroeconomic and industry-specific challenges that companies are currently facing, as well as the opportunities they create.
 GlobalData’s Thematic Research ecosystem identifies and tracks these challenges, and how they create the long-term winners and losers of the mining industry.